Hira Mountains

 The Hira Mountains (比良山地, Hira-sanchi) are a mountain range to the west of Lake Biwa on the border of Shiga Prefecture and Kyoto Prefecture, Japan.
 The range runs 15 km north to south.
 It is narrowest in the southern part of the range, running 3 km east to west, and broadest at the northern part of the range, running 10 km km east to west.
 The eastern side of the Hira Mountains looks steeply over Lake Biwa, while the western side of the range forms a gentler valley in Kyoto.

 The three main peaks of the Hira Mountains are Mount Bunagatake, the highest with an elevation of 1,214.4 m; Hōraisan, at 1,174 m, and Mount Uchimi at 1,103 m.

 The spring snow of the Hira Mountains is one of the Eight Views of Ōmi.

 Hira-oroshi

-A strong local wind Hira-oroshi (比良颪) often blows from Hira Mountains to Lake Biwa especially in the late days of the March.
+A strong local wind Hira-oroshi (比良颪) often blows from Hira Mountains to Lake Biwa especially in the late days of March.
 The wind sometimes sinks boats on the lake and stops trains of the Kosei Line, a JR line passing along the foot of the mountains.
 In every 26 March, Tendai priests hold a memorial service for casualties of shipwreck accidents.